mrrusof/mrrusof.github.io/_posts/2026-05-13-add-sound-to-skyzone-04o-pro.markdown

 <img style="width: 100%" src="/assets/2026-05-13/IMG20260511235222.jpg"/>
 _Figure 9.
 Location of the adhesive that holds together the two boards that make the video receiver module._

-**Step 8.
+**Step 7.
 Solder the second ceramic filter in the dedicated slot.**
+Remove the metal plate that you just uncovered.
 The second ceramic filter should be placed in a slot that is identical to the slot of the first filter.
 Again, make sure that you choose a filter that will sit flush and trim the metal frame as necessary, see Figure 10.
 It is even more critical that this second filter sits flush so that you can close the metal plate and sandwich the two boards together.

 <img style="width: 100%" src="/assets/2026-05-13/IMG20260512001919.jpg"/>
 _Figure 10.
 Second ceramic filter soldered in its slot and in the right orientation._

-**Step 9.
+**Step 8.
 Put back together the video receiver module and make sure you can close the plastic lid.**

 # Result